Jasimk-9605/amazondelivery_eda/README.md

-Here’s the exact text from your screenshot:

----

 ### **Overview**

 **amazondelivery_eda** is an analytical notebook that extracts and visualizes key insights from Amazon's delivery operations data.
 It helps teams understand agent demographics, order timing, and delivery durations, supporting data-driven decisions to optimize delivery efficiency and service quality.